 While we anticipate this list being updated frequently, here are the countries in Europe that currently offer a visa for freelancers and artists, (or are planning to in the near future), and how to apply for one.

-Of course, there are always requirements to meet, and some are much more convenient than others.
-Find out everything you need to apply for a visa for freelancers below.
+Of course, there are always requirements, and some are much more convenient than others.
+Below, find out everything you need to apply for a visa for freelancers.

 1) Germany Freelance Visa

-It’s an attractive option for many as it allows you to bypass the strict Schengen visa requirements legally.
+It’s an attractive option for many as it allows you to legally bypass the strict Schengen visa requirements.

 Note: You do legally become a tax resident of Germany with this visa for freelancers.
 You will register with your local tax registration office and be issued a Tax ID.

-Berlin is an exciting and vibrant place to live with a wealth of opportunities being one of the creative, tech, and financial hubs of the world.
-Whether you like a great bar or dining scene, museums, exciting day trips, or thriving arts and culture to immerse yourself in, it’s all here.
+Berlin is an exciting and vibrant place to live.
+It offers a wealth of opportunities and is one of the world’s creative, tech, and financial hubs.
+Whether you like a great bar or dining scene, museums, exciting day trips, or thriving arts and culture, you’ll find it all here.

 The seasons are typical for northern Europe, with cold winters and pleasant summers, and the cost of living is still currently at an affordable rate, thanks to the rent caps in Berlin.

-Their permit program (known as the “freiberufler” visa, which means ‘liberal profession’) is specifically targeted at freelancers and remote workers and grants you leave in Germany for three months.
-It also leaves you in a position to apply for a residency permit which extends to three years.
+Their permit program (known as the “freiberufler” visa, which means ‘liberal profession’) is specifically targeted at freelancers and remote workers.
+It grants you leave in Germany for three months.
+You can then apply for a residency permit, which extends to three years.
 From there, you can look into getting a settlement permit.

 This is one of the only visas for freelancers that has long-term residency in mind.
 Many visas for freelancers and remote workers don’t offer such long extensions, let alone residency options, but bear in mind each of these stages has its own costs and steps involved.